 He was very involved in social services and even created the Department of Education.
-He also appointed a record number of minority groups to Government jobs including women, blacks, and Hispanics.
+He also appointed a record number of minority groups to Government jobs, including women, blacks, and Hispanics.

 Then the news became bombarded with news when Iranian students held 52 Americans hostage after seizing the U.S. Embassy in Iran.
 For over a year, negotiations to release the hostages dragged on, which caused many to blame Carter, causing him to lose his popularity.
 Freeing these hostages became one of the primary focuses during the 1980 campaign.
-Even when he lost the election he continued to work hard at getting the hostages released.
-On Inauguration Day, when Ronald Reagan took office, Carter finally succeeded in releasing the hostages.
+Even when he lost the election, he continued to work hard at getting the hostages released.
+On Inauguration Day, when Ronald Reagan took office, Carter finally succeeded in freeing the hostages.
 He continued to work towards peace even after leaving the Presidency.

-Carter worked hard attempting to solve the problems of inflation and unemployment.
+Carter worked hard, attempting to solve the problems of inflation and unemployment.
 He ultimately decreased the budget deficit and increased the employment rate by eight million jobs, although many overlooked these accomplishments because the interest rates were at a record high.
 In his attempt to reduce the interest rates, it caused a short recession.